-Schedule: The schedule of time when the Port Forwarding Rule will be enabled.
-The schedule may be set to Always, which will allow the service to always be enabled.
-You can create your own times in the Tools > Schedules section.
+Schedule: Select a schedule for when the Port Forwarding Rule will be enabled.
+The schedule may be set to Always, which will allow the particular service to always be enabled.
+You can create your own schedule in the Advanced > Schedules section.

 Inbound Filter: Select Allow All (most common) or a created Inbound filter.
-You may create your own inbound filters in the Advanced > Inbound Filter page.
+You may create your own inbound filters in the Advanced > Filter > Inbound Filter page.